Judy Malloy: The Electronic Manuscript

-A comparison of electronic literature with manuscript creation in a medieval past that was surprisingly technical in its practice is of contingent interest.
-For instance, in the opening sections to Introduction to Manuscript Studies the documented progressions from papyrus making technologies, to paper making technologies, to the preparation of parchment -- the evolving copying technologies, the changes in instructions for the creation of initials -- are potent ancient echoes of the progression of HTML standards, the emergence of CSS, and evolving image display affordances.
+A comparison of electronic literature with manuscript creation in a medieval past reveals contingent technical practices.
+For instance, in the opening sections to Introduction to Manuscript Studies, progressions from papyrus making technologies, to paper making technologies, to the preparation of parchment are documented, as are evolving copying technologies.
+And changes in instructions for the creation of initials are potent ancient echoes of the progression of HTML standards, the emergence of CSS, and evolving image display affordances.

 Detailed on Noah Wardrip-Fruin's website at http://www.hyperfiction.org/talkingcure/index.html, Talking Cure is a starting place for a look at contemporary electronic manuscripts.
 Information about how it was created is available in Roberto Simanowski's interview with Noah Wardrip-Fruin on artificial.dk at http://www.artificial.dk/articles/wardripfruin.htm

 In the 17th century and earlier, "posies" inscribed on rings or other sentimental gifts, spoke of love or religious devotion, of memories of family and friendship, or in remembrance of the death of a loved one.
 They were short, sometimes anthologized poems/phrases, such as the texts now embossed on greeting cards.
 They were intimate, meant to be worn on the body.

 Intimate Fields, Helen Burgess and Margaret Simon write in project documentation,